 2. Have a stress-reducing conversation

-Spend 30 minutes each day having a “how was your day, dear?” talk.
-Kyle Benson explains that the purpose of this conversation is to discuss external stress.
-It’s not a time to bring up issues about your relationship.
+Spend 30 minutes each day having a “how was your day, dear?” talk with your partner.
+The purpose of this conversation is to discuss external stress; it is not a time to bring up issues about your relationship.
 Couples who actively listen, take turns sharing how they feel, and show compassion to each other will reap the rewards of more emotional connection in their marriage.

 3. Take a vacation